-Because we have more space for cats than dogs, we are currently accepting appointment for cats through our online booking system.
+Because we have more space for cats than dogs, we are currently accepting appointments for cats through our online booking system.
 (We are not offering appointments for dogs at this time.
 Simply bring your dog to our location at 6:45am.
 Our staff works hard to get on as many pets as possible, but if we can’t get your pet on board, we will then get you a guaranteed appointment for a future date.)

 The spay or neuter surgery for dogs and cats is currently free to income qualified while funding lasts.